 Oldham is one of Greater Manchester's major boroughs and a town where solar panel investment makes strong financial sense.
 With elevated terrain on the Pennine fringe giving many properties excellent roof exposure, and a housing stock that spans everything from inner-town terraces to sizeable semis in Shaw, Lees and Saddleworth, there are strong solar opportunities across the OL postcode area.
-Energy costs remain high, grant eligibility is good across many Oldham postcodes, and 0% VAT on solar runs until at least March 2027.
+Energy costs remain high, grant eligibility is good across many Oldham postcodes, and solar runs until at least March 2027.

 How much solar energy does Oldham get?